Leshan Sichuan, China Travel Guide

 Lunch from 11:30 AM to 2:00 PM, dinner starting AT 5:30 PM to 9:00 PM.
 Many street food stalls operate late.

-Large banks like China Construction Bank, Bank of China, ICBC, and Agricultural Bank of China have branches in Leshan.
-ATMs are easy to find and often accept international cards.
+Large banks like China Construction Bank, Bank of The people's republic of china, ICBC, and Agricultural Bank of China have branches in Leshan.
+ATMs are widely available and often accept overseas cards.

 Government offices operate on weekdays from 8:30 AM to 12:00 PM and 1:30 PM to 5:30 PM.
-These offices are typically closed on weekends and public holidays.
+These offices are typically closed during weekends and public holidays.

 Photography is usually allowed in public areas.
 Always seek permission to photograph people, especially monks or people in rural areas, to respect privacy.